 (2) In addition, as indicated in the Pension Benefits table, Messrs.
-Donahue, Gifford and Novaes are participants in the Company's SERP.
-Currently, the SERP benefits are vested for each participant.
-In addition, as soon as administratively practicable but in no event more than 10 business days after a Change in Control, all benefits under the SERP will be paid to each NEO in a cash lump sum.
+Donahue, Gifford and Novaes are participants in the Company's SERP and Messrs.
+Clothier, Gifford and Madeksza participate in the Company's Restoration Plan.
+Currently, the SERP and Restoration Plan benefits are vested for each participant except Mr. Madeksza.
+In addition, as soon as administratively practicable but in no event more than 10 business days after a Change in Control, all benefits under the SERP and Restoration Plan will be paid to each vested NEO in a cash lump sum.

-(3) In the case of retirement with Committee approval, disability or death, the vesting of time-based restricted stock awards accelerates and the performance-based shares remain outstanding, subject to performance conditions until the performance period ends.
+- (3) In the case of retirement with Committee approval, disability or death, the vesting of time-based restricted stock awards accelerates and the performance-based shares remain outstanding, subject to performance conditions until the performance period ends.
 Accordingly, no performance share compensation has been provided for terminations upon retirement, disability or death because payout cannot be assured.
 On a Change in Control, all time-based restricted stock will become vested, and performance-based restricted stock will vest based upon the Company's achievement of the performance goals between the beginning of the relevant measurement period(s) and the date of the Change in Control.
 For termination after a Change in Control, the table assumes that the target level of performance share compensation will be achieved.
-For further details, refer to the Outstanding Equity Awards at Fiscal Year-End table above and Note W, "Stock-Based Compensation" to the Company's financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+For further details, refer to the Outstanding Equity Awards at Fiscal Year-End table above and Note W, "Stock-Based Compensation" to the Company's financial statements in its Annual Report on Form 10-K for the fiscal year ended December 31, 2023. - 62